Richard, in a nutshell:

 SPORT WALES AND BEYOND THE HORIZON

 Building upon the relationship that he has with Sport Wales as an athlete, basing his Antarctica training out of the Cardiff Institute, Richard was named as Team Wales’ Attaché for the Glasgow 2014 Commonwealth Games.
 His role as part of Team Wales’ HQ team, based in the athletes' village, was to support the athletes, staff and dignitaries as part ambassador and part mentor.
 Richard is incredibly proud to have been a small part of Wales’ most successful Commonwealth Games team, bringing home 26 medals.
-His proud relationship with Sport Wales and service to his country continues with his appointment as Board Member.
+His proud relationship with Sport Wales and service to his country then continued with him serving two terms as Board Member.

 September 2014 saw Richard launch his first book Beyond the Horizon published by Sphere, an imprint of Little, Brown, and is an honest and personal insight into his journey from professional rugby player, through career ending injury, to extreme environment athlete.
 Beyond the Horizon is a tale of redemption and astonishing endurance, set against the backdrop of the most extraordinary locations on Earth.